fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

     };
 ```

-This is one way of using typescript to help keeping the applications state under control.
+This is one way of using TypeScript to help keeping the applications state under control.
 We know that if the state is in <i>type: "Authenticated"</i> we will have a <i>currentUser</i> field in state.

+This matches the arguments that are received from [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer). hook.
+Dispatch function takes as parameter objects with of <i>Action</i> which is defined in <i>reducer.ts</i> alongside the actual reducer function defining what the action does to the state returning a new state.

+The main principle in our state management approach is to pass the state to our components through the context and to modify the state using reducers.

+-->

-The main principles of this are passing the state to our components through context and modifying the context using reducers.
-Reducers should be quite familiar if you have used redux before.
-Our reducers are in <i>reducer.ts</i> file where there is the reducer function and the type <i>Action</i> that looks as follows
+Just as in the case of redux, all the state manipulation is done by the reducer that is defined in file <i>reducer.ts</i> together with the type <i>Action</i> that looks as follows

 ```js
 export type Action =